 He shrugs and his grin is shy, and he is not put off by the compliment.
 In Italian he has a word with the Old Woman, and she is pinching her fingers together and gesturing to God.

-“Mama mia!” he says.
-“The problem is Me!
+“Mamma mia!” he says.
+“The problem is me!
 It is so crazy!
 I put the note here, but thought the order was for yesterday!”

 “Don’t feel bad,” I say.